LeapLabTHU/ProCo/README.md

 - tensorboard 2.11
 - scipy 1.9.3

-Above environment is recommended, but not necessary.
+The above environment is recommended, but not necessary.
 You can also use other versions of the packages.

 ### Training

-By default, we use 1$*$RTX3090 GPU for CIFAR,  4$*$RTX3090 GPUs for ImageNet training and 8$*$A100 (40G) GPUs for iNaturalist2018 training.
+By default, we use 1 RTX3090 GPU for CIFAR, 4 RTX3090 GPUs for ImageNet training, and 8 A100 (40G) GPUs for iNaturalist2018 training.
 You can adjust the batch size according to your GPU memory.

 ```[bash]
 bash sh/ProCo_CIFAR.sh ${dataset} ${imbalance_factor} ${epochs}